padrinobook/padrinobook/chapters/sessions.md

 ```

-Yeah, Padrino is so friendly to print the purpose of this new file and it basically says what we want to do.
-Let's
-implement the main features:
+Yeah, Padrino prints the purpose of this new file and it says what we want to do.
+Let's implement the main features:

 ```ruby